cognisant/Docs.DevelopmentProcess/README.md

 - **Researching Solution** for cards which are being actively researched and specified in the current sprint.
 - **Product Backlog** for cards which have been fully specified and could potentially be worked on soon.
 - **Current Sprint** for cards that are being worked on in the current sprint.
-    - The title of this list includes the start and end dates of the sprint which should be updated at the start of every sprint.
-This is to inform customers of when work in the current sprint might be completed.
+    - The title of this list includes the start and end dates of the sprint.
+These are updated at the start of every sprint to inform customers of when work in the current sprint might be completed.
 - **Done** For completed work that has not yet begun UAT/Validation.
 - **In Validation / UAT** for cards that are currently actively undergoing validation or user acceptance testing.
 - **Ready To Deploy** for cards that have been validated and can be deployed.